domicha2/tunesync/README.md

 ## Top 5 Technical Challenges

-1. playing synced music using WebRTC for a room of users
+1. playing synced music using WebSocket for a room of users
 2. messaging system (WebSocket)
 3. voting feature